-Only the assistant dean of students for campus living/learning and associate director of residence life (residential students) or the associate dean of students for student life and community engagement (off-campus students) may grant an individual exception to this practice.
-To be considered for an exemption from this practice, the involved student must submit a letter to the assistant dean of students for campus living/learning and associate director of residence life (residential students) or the associate dean of students for student life and community engagement (off-campus students) in which s/he specifically explains why parent/guardian notification will result in significant harm to him/herself.
+Only the associate vice president for Living, Learning, and Well-being and the executive director of the Office of Housing, Residential Living, and Dining may grant an individual exception to this practice.
+To be considered for an exemption from this practice, the involved student must submit a letter to the associate vice president for Living, Learning, and Well-being and the executive director of the Office of Housing, Residential Living, and Dining in which s/he specifically explains why parent/guardian notification will result in significant harm to him/herself.

 It shall be standard procedure for the parents/guardians of a financially dependent student under the age of twenty-one years to be notified of disciplinary decisions in all student conduct board hearings where the student has been found in violation of one or more policies and placed on a sanction of Disciplinary Probation or above.

 A student conduct board may make an individual exception to this practice, if the board can demonstrate that such notification would result in significant harm or hardship to the student.
-The rationale for any exception to parent/guardian notification must be documented clearly in the student’s disciplinary file and shall be subject to the approval of the assistant dean of students for campus living/learning and associate director of residence life (residential students) or the associate dean of students for student life and community engagement (off-campus students).
+The rationale for any exception to parent/guardian notification must be documented clearly in the student’s disciplinary file and shall be subject to the approval of the associate vice president for Living, Learning, and Well-being and the executive director of the Office of Housing, Residential Living, and Dining.

 The assistant/graduate/residence director or other adjudicator is responsible for requesting proof of age and financial status in the informal resolution conference.
 If a student is under twenty-one and financially dependent upon his/her parents/guardians, the graduate/residence director or other adjudicator will notify parents/guardians of the student’s disciplinary sanction by sending a copy of the IUP IRC Disciplinary Record/Hearing Waiver and a cover letter to the student’s permanent address.